 Put the focus on ergonomics.
 Use safe lifting techniques, keep your back straight, and lift with your legs.
 Wear properly fitting footwear to prevent fatigue and protect your toes.

-If you feel something is too heavy and you can't find someone else to do help, just don't move it.
+If you feel something is too heavy and you can't find someone else to help, just don't move it.
 It won't be the end of the world to just clean around it.

 During spring cleaning you may go up and down stairs carrying a lot of things.
 Don’t carry too much and keep one hand free to hold onto the stair railing.
 Whether you have stairs or not, always make sure you can see over the load you are carrying so you do not trip.
 Be mindful of slippery walking surfaces.